SpreadBand/django-elsewhere/README.markdown

 django-elsewhere - Social Network Links for Django
 ===================================

-Formerly Django-PSN (Portable Social Networks) and originally created for Pownce.
+Based on Leah Culver's django-elsewhere, formerly Django-PSN (Portable Social Networks).

 This version of django-elsewhere allows any object to be linked to external network by using a generic foreign key.